v3rmillionwastaken/UntitledNodeProject/README.md

 Clone the repository locally, navigate to the repisitory in your command line, and type `npm i`.
 To run the code, type `npm start`.
 We recommend using Visual Studio Code to edit the code and make commits.

 # The Rules
-1. Each user can only make one successful PR.
-You need to send a link to your PR on the v3rm thread, and all PRs that are not linked will be declined - no matter how good they are!
+1. Each user can only make one successful Merge Request.
+You need to send a link to your Merge Request on the v3rm thread, and all Merge Request that are not linked will be declined - no matter how good they are!

-2. Your PR will be declined if you add any more than 500 lines of code, or if you remove any more than 100 lines of code.
+2. Your Merge Request will be declined if you add any more than 500 lines of code, or if you remove any more than 100 lines of code.

-3. Your PR will be declined if you add any code outside the ./src folder.
+3. Your Merge Request will be declined if you add any code outside the ./src folder.
 No changing package.json or anything like that.

 4. Your code **cannot** connect to the internet.
 After npm i is run, the application will not make any web calls.
 This application must run standalone, with the modules built in to node or any of the following modules that we've added: